MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial-visualstudiocode-app-service-mongodb/tutorial-azure-web-app-mongodb-00.md

 ---
-title: Use MongoDB (Cosmos DB) in Node.js app deployed to Azure App Service from Visual Studio Code
+title: Use Node.js MongoDB app deployed to Azure App Service from Visual Studio Code
 description: In this tutorial, add web server, which connects to a MongoDB.
 Deploy the Node.js application to Azure App Service (on Linux or Windows) using the App Service extension. ms.topic: tutorial ms.date: 09/22/2020